 August 9, 2019, 7 a.m. -

 Please excuse the design and crazy look of my site.
-I’m having some extreme technical difficulties since migrating my site to its new host.
+I’m having extreme technical difficulties since migrating my site to its new host.
 Most links for my site are not working as they are supposed to.
-Please stay tuned for experiencing the beautiful version again once the site migration difficulties are corrected.
-My apologies for this less than quality experience.
+Please stay tuned to experience the beautiful version again once the site migration difficulties are corrected.
+My apologies for this less-than-quality experience.
 Kymberley 🙁

 August 16, 2019, 1 p.m. -

 Whew!
 What a week.
-Well, I’ve learned that only the basic content of my site was migrated to this new host.
-Its hit me very hard, spinning my mind into a whole range of emotions – mad to sad, ticked off, and feeling like throwing in the towel.
+Well, I’ve learned that only the bare-basic content of my site was migrated to this new host.
+It hit me very hard, spinning my mind into a range of emotions – mad to sad, ticked off, and like throwing in the towel.
 Now I’m past all that.
-Today I’m feeling encouraged and blessed because I can fix all this.
+I feel encouraged and blessed today because I can fix all this.
 It’s going to take me a little while.
-It’s a setback for sure.
-Yet, after all that’s happened, I realize how much I’ve learned about blogging, business, site design, and so much more.
+It’s a setback, for sure.
+Yet, after all, that’s happened, I realize how much I’ve learned about blogging, business, site design, and so much more.
 If you’re here, you’re viewing the beginning of my new site, the homepage.
-Truth to be told, I like what I’ve come up with better in this new design than the old one.
+Truthfully, I like what I’ve come up with better in this new design than the old one.
 I’m hoping that you will too.
-You’re sure to notice that most of the links are still not working, but the design should be responsive on all your devices.
+You’ll notice that most links are still not working, but the design should be responsive on all your devices.
 Please stick with me and come back often to see my progress on the overall NEW site.
 I’m sending many blessings your way and my wishes for you to have a safe and happy weekend!
 Kymberley 🙂

 September 1, 2019 -

 I hope you’re enjoying the redesign and rebuild.
 Slow but steady.
-Stick with me here for some super wonderful things to come.
+Please stick with me here for some super beautiful things to come.